top of page

 Let’s Eat

-It’s okay to admit that at least 80 percent, all right, 90 percent of the reason you travel is to try new restaurants and dishes.
-After all, it is part of the overall experience and an essential part for many travelers.
+It's okay to admit that at least 80 percent, all right, 90 percent of the reason you travel is to try new restaurants and dishes.
+After all, it is part of the overall experience and essential for many travelers.

-Nachos at Nacho Mama; photo personal collection
+Nachos at Nacho Mama

 You get the idea.

-Buona Caffe Artisan Roasted Coffee; photo personal collection
+Buona Caffe Artisan Roasted Coffee

 Stay for the Night (or Weekend)